Money exists mostly in our imagination.

 Value is Belief

-Many fiction works depicted money having lost its value because of an apocalypse or some wilderness survival.
+Many works of fiction depicted money having lost its value because of an apocalypse or some wilderness survival.
 And everyone has lived a situation when, at least temporarily, money was beside the point.

 Because money is trust and borrowing is a promise, the interests paid on a loan are just more of that, a bigger promise.
 This how more money can be created out of the blue.
 By promising more of it.